-In the past, long distance relationships were unlikely to last longer than six months.
-But, in the age of the Internet, Skype and mobile phones, these relationships have more chance than ever before of being successful.
-The challenges facing people engaged in a long distance relationship are unique.
-They require more planning, time and attention than a traditional relationship but, if both parties are committed to making it work, then there’s no reason why it can’t be just as satisfying as any other relationship.
-To give your long distance relationship the very best chance of success, here are our top 6 secrets.
+In the past, long-distance relationships were unlikely to last longer than six months.
+But, in the age of Skype and smartphones, these relationships have more chance than ever of being successful.
+The challenges facing people engaged in a long-distance relationship are unique.
+They require more planning, time and attention than a traditional relationship but, if both parties are committed to making it work, then there’s no reason why it can’t.
+To give your long-distance relationship the very best chance of success, here are our top six tips.

 1. Creating clear parameters